Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 10. Unethical disclosure of privileged information.

-11. Behavior or appearance that demonstrates abusive or disrespectful conduct toward members of the faculty, administrative or professional staff, employees, students, patients, or visitors of KHSC-KansasCOM.
+11. Behavior or appearance that demonstrates abusive or disrespectful conduct toward members of the faculty, administrative or professional staff, employees, students, patients, or visitors of KHSU-KansasCOM.

-12. Violation of any established rules, regulations, and policies of KHSC-KansasCOM, KHSC-KansasCOM -endorsed organizations, KHSC-KansasCOM departments, or affiliated institutions.
+12. Violation of any established rules, regulations, and policies of KHSU-KansasCOM, KHSU-KansasCOM -endorsed organizations, KHSU-KansasCOM departments, or affiliated institutions.

 13. Failure to report an observed violation of the Professional Code of Conduct.